palewire/first-github-scraper/docs/scrape.md

 Save yourself some hassle; Copy and paste the command.
 There’s no shame.
 It’s the best way to avoid typos.
 ```

 When you invoke the `install` command, `pipenv` checks for an existing virtual environment connected to your project’s directory.
-Finding none, it creates a new one and installs your packages into it.
+Finding none, it creates a new environment and installs your packages into it.

 The packages we’ve requested are downloaded and installed from the [Python Package Index](https://pypi.org/), an open directory of free tools.
 Each of our programs has a page there.
 For instance, JupyterLab is indexed at [pypi.org/project/jupyterlab](https://pypi.org/project/jupyterlab/).